Skip to content

 A/D-box A/D-box battery

+Then, make sure everything you'll need is within reach.
 You can find all necessary materials in the EEG closet in the room.
-Make sure that everything is within reach.
 It is easiest to prepare all the following items on the round table next to the closet, away from the computers:

 1. Fill two syringes with Signa gel.
 Do not fill them completely to the rim (see Figure 3).
 Make sure to clean gel remainders off the tip of the tube before and after filling the syringes to prevent old gel from blocking them (see Figure 4).

 2. Order and untie the electrodes.
-If you use the external electrodes, make sure the electrodes and the cleaning scrub to disinfect the participants' face before applying the electrodes are within reach.
+If you use the external electrodes, make sure 1) the electrodes, and 2) the cleaning pads to disinfect the participants' face before applying the electrodes, are within reach.

 3. Place the measuring tape and adhesive tape within reach.

 4. Make sure the head cap you need is dry.
 You can speed-dry it with the hair dryer, but use cold air only to not damage the cap.
-We have the following caps:
+For the 128-channel system, we have the following caps (ABC system):

 • 2x small-medium (head circumference of 52-56 cm)